 Q: Why do I need a Pilot or Pilotage Waiver for my yacht?

-The simple answer is that for large yachts, "every ship over 350 gross tons that is not a pleasure craft and every pleasure craft over 500 gross tons is subject to compulsory pilotage" (Pacific Pilotage Regulations C.R.C., c.
-1270).
+The simple answer is that for large yachts, "Every vessel over 350 gross tons that is not a pleasure craft and every pleasure craft over 500 gross tons is subject to compulsory pilotage [in BC waters] (General Pilotage Regulations (SOR/2000-132) DIVISION 4 Pacific Pilotage Authority Region Ships Subject to Compulsory Pilotage 25.9 (1)).

 So, whether chartered or personal, regulations for large yachts require either a Pacific Pilotage Authority (PPA) Pilot or an "Approved Navigation Officer" that holds a waiver granted by the PPA to be onboard and have conduct of the vessel while it is in compulsory pilotage waters.
 However, beyond the simple regulations, BC coastal waters are incredibly complex and prone to extreme tidal and current conditions.
 Having a Pilot or Pilotage Waiver Holder onboard provides an additional layer of local knowledge that can help mitigate risk for operators not familiar with our waters.
 As well, Pilotage Waiver Holders can provide local advice and guidance for both on-water or shore activities including whale watching, bear viewing areas, and much more.